shrmaky/metascraper-gsheets/README.md

 ## Introduction

 There are specific use cases when you need to scrape the website meta.
-[Metascraper](https://github.com/microlinkhq/metascraper) is an amazing library which makes this easy.
+Metascraper & google-spreadsheet are an amazing packages which makes this easy.
 My use case was to scrape the website meta & save it in data, so i thought of why not saving directly in google sheet to make in more friendly to non-tech people as well.

-### What it does
+## What it does
 1. Give a web URL
 2. Metascraper generates meta from the url
 3. Saving the scraped data in google sheets

+---

 ### Step:1 Generate Google auth for accessing the google sheet through this program-